Optimal-Salamanders/bag-of-holding-backend/README.md

 ### Auth:
 As a non-registered user...
 -I would like to sign up with email and password
--As a non-registered user who signs up with an already used email then I should receive an error
+-I should receive an error if I sign-up with an already used email then
--As a non-registered user who signs up with an new email then I should receive a success message
+-I should receive a success message when I sign up with an new email
--As a registered user, I would like to sign in with email and password
+-I would like to sign in with email and password
--As a registered user who signs in with an incorrect password then I should receive an error
+-I should receive an error if I try to sign in with an incorrect password
--As a registered user who signs in with a correct password then I should receive a success message
+-I should receive a success message when I sign in with a correct password

 ### Entity Relationship Diagram (ERD)
 https://i.imgur.com/EcWQg5c.png